 The “something else” could be a new skill or passion you’ve just discovered, a new way you want of serving clients, a new offering that you’d love to sell.
 Maybe you have a gut feeling that you want to take your business in a different direction.
 Maybe clients are showing up at your door wanting something different than what you have to offer.

 Whatever it is, it’s something you just can’t seem to ignore it.
 Feeling this call or urge to do things differently is a real sign that you’ve grown — and also that it could be time for you to pivot.

-Signs you might need to pivot your coaching business:
+Signs you might need to pivot your business:

-- You feel called to another way of doing things in your business
+- You feel called to another way of doing business

-- You want to serve another target market or offer a different service
+- You want to serve another audience or offer a different service

 - You’ve discovered a new skill or passion you want to incorporate

-- You’re no longer challenged by what you’re doing
+- You’re no longer feeling lit up by what you’re doing

 What to do when it’s time to pivot:

-- Consider what you love in your business and those you don’t.
+- Consider what is currently bringing you joy in your business and what isn’t.